 Please look over the information at “Learn more” and watch Dr. Tonozzi’s Video there.

-Complete the form below and choose a date/time for the pre-procedure consultation (to be done using web conferencing) AND choose a date/time for your vasectomy.
+Complete the form below and choose a date/time for the pre-procedure consultation (to be done using web conferencing).

 If you feel you need a medication prescribed to help you relax prior to the procedure (this is not usually recommended—it’s only for men who feel VERY nervous), then you’ll need to use this option.